akshatjain04/testserver-cucumber/README.md

 ```

 Internally this will call the regular cucumber.api.cli.Main class with an added -g argument to the
-included glue-code, all other options are passed as usual, see [https://cucumber.io/docs/reference/jvm#cli-runner]
+included glue-code, all other options are passed as usual, see https://cucumber.io/docs/reference/jvm#cli-runner

 ### Configuring Ready!
 API TestServer access

-The Cucumber StepDefs build and execute test recipes agains the Ready!
+The included (Cucumber StepDefs)[https://github.com/olensmar/testserver-cucumber/blob/master/modules/core/src/main/java/com/smartbear/readyapi/testserver/cucumber/GenericRestStepDefs.java] build and execute test recipes agains the Ready!
 API TestServer using the
-testserver-java-client, by default they will submit recipes to the publically available TestServer at
+(testserver-java-client)[https://github.com/SmartBear/ready-api-testserver-client], by default they will submit recipes to the publically available TestServer at
 http://testserver.readyapi.io.
 If you want to run against your own TestServer instance to be able to
 use some of the advanced features (DataSources, etc) or not run into throttling issues you need
-to download and install the TestServer from ... and configure access to it by specifying the corresponding system properties when running your tests:
+to download and install the TestServer from https://smartbear.com/product/ready-api/testserver/overview/ and configure access to it by specifying the corresponding system properties when running your tests:
 - testserver.endpoint=<url to your testserver installation>
 - testserver.user=<the configured user to use>
 - testserver.password=<the configured password for that user>